leov2000/is210-week-03-warmup-19/README.rst

 Overview
 ========

-The warm-up tasks this week will focus on general git repository tasks.
-You'll be tasked to manipulate files with git's tools prior to submitting the work through the git pull request workflow.
+The warm-up tasks this week will focus on variables and operators.

 Instructions
 ============

-The following tasks will either have you interacting with existing files in the assignment repository or creating new ones on the fly.
-Don't forget to add your interpreter directive, utf-8 encoding, and a short docstring with any new files that you create!
+The following tasks will  have you creating new scripts on the fly.

 .. important::